 Students are responsible for all arrangements and expenses for travel to clinical sites and other educational experiences.
 A student is required to have a reliable means of transportation at all times.
 Carpooling is encouraged when possible, but cannot be relied upon for all required school/classroom/lab/clinical experiences.
 Some experiences require travel in the morning before sunrise or late evening after sundown, therefore reliable transportation is definitely needed.
 Even in the best circumstances, there are dangers inherent in travel.
 Students are expected to know who to call and what steps to take in the event of a vehicle breakdown or other travel emergencies.
 Students may carpool to clinical sites.
 However, students are encouraged to check with their vehicle insurance agent for clarity about their coverage for such situations.
 It is the policy of HHCI that students must NOT use their personal vehicle to transport clients/patients.
 Students are required to abide by parking guidelines both in the school parking lot at #10 Al Paul Lane, Merrimack, New Hampshire and affiliated practicum/clinical agencies.
 At the school location, a specific area in the parking lot has been reserved for student parking.
 Specific instructions and direction to designated student parking at the school location are provided to students upon enrollment.
-With regard to parking at affiliated practicum/clinical sites, every site will have its own parking guidelines.
-The designated clinical instructor or preceptor shall provide the practicum/clinical agency's parking guideline to students no later than the first practicum/clinical day on the site.
-All students are required and expected to comply with parking guidelines both at the school location and affiliated practicum/clinical sites.
+With regard to parking at affiliated practicum/clinical agency's parking guideline to students no later than the first practicum/clinical day on the site.
+All students are required and expected to comply with parking guidelines both at the school location and affiliated practicum/clinical agency's parking guideline to students no later than the first practicum/clinical day on the site.
 Failure to adhere to established and communicated parking guidelines may result in disciplinary action, including but not limited to towing of the vehicle at the owner's expense.